 To Make It Vegan: substitute an equal amount of vegan butter (I love Earth Balance Sticks) for the unsalted butter, use 1 Tbsp dairy-free milk instead of 2 Tbsp whole milk (my favorite is unsweetened coconut milk), and omit the salt.

 To Make It Extra White: After all ingredients have been incorporated, add 1-2 tsp of Americolor Bright White or icing whitener of your choice.

 There are three types of consistency for buttercream that you need to know, and each one plays a different role in cake decorating.

 If you’re piping buttercream flowers, especially ones with petals that need to stand upright, you’ll need a stiff consistency.
-Add an extra cup powdered sugar per batch of the above recipe to achieve this.
+Add an extra 1/2 cup of powdered sugar per batch of the above recipe to achieve this.
 When you dip your rubber spatula into the frosting, it should come out with stiff peaks, but when you pipe with it, make sure it’s not so thick that you have to put a ton of extra pressure on the bag or clog the piping tip.
 If you’re running into these problems, fear not!
-You can tone it down by adding whole milk, 1 tsp at a time, until it’s just right.
+You can tone it down by adding room temperature whole milk, 1 tsp at a time, until it’s just right.